anla11/adaptive_cf_recsys/README.md

 ## 1. AWC and matrix computing

+The recommending formula of ACF is AWC (Adaptive Weighted Conduction).
 Although this is graph-based model, AWC can be represented as matrix multiplication.
 Checkout the folder [awc_matrix_computing](/awc_matrix_computing).

 Prequitesite: numpy, pandas